grafana/grafana/docs/sources/features/explore/index.md

 Log data can be very repetitive and Explore can help by hiding duplicate log lines.
 There are a few different deduplication algorithms that you can use:

 - **exact -** Exact matches are done on the whole line except for date fields.
-- `numbers` Matches on the line after stripping out numbers (durations, IP addresses etc.).
+- **numbers -** Matches on the line after stripping out numbers such as durations, IP addresses, and so on.
 - `signature` The most aggressive deduping - strips all letters and numbers, and matches on the remaining whitespace and punctuation.

 #### Flip results order